sisinflab/CNNs-in-VRSs/README.md

 # A Study on the Relative Importance of Convolutional Neural Networks in Visually-Aware Recommender Systems

-This is the repository of the official implementation of our paper ***A Study on the Relative Importance of Convolutional Neural Networks in Visually-Aware Recommender Systems*** (under review).
+This is the official implementation repository of our paper ***A Study on the Relative Importance of Convolutional Neural Networks in Visually-Aware Recommender Systems*** (under review).

 <p float="left">
   <figure>